refinedev/refine/documentation/docs/packages/documentation/react-table/index.md

 It also syncs the filtering state with the URL if you enable the [`syncWithLocation`](#syncwithlocation).

-You can specify which field will be filtered with which filter operator with the `filterOperator` property in the `meta` object. `filterOperator` must be a [`CrudOperators`](/api-reference/core/interfaces.md#crudoperators) type.
+By default, filter operators are set to "eq" for all fields.
+You can specify which field will be filtered with which filter operator with the `filterOperator` property in the `meta` object.
+Just be aware that the `filterOperator` must be a [`CrudOperators`](/api-reference/core/interfaces.md#crudoperators) type.

 <FilteringLivePreview/>